 About John Kirkley

-Kirkley has been involved with the computer and telecommunications industries as a writer and editor for his entire career.
+John Kirkley has been involved with the computer and telecommunications industries as a writer and editor for his entire career.
 He has held positions in magazine editing, corporate communications, public relations, advertising, and employee communications and training.

-Writing assignments focused on high performance computing (HPC) included a dozen case studies for the Council on Competitiveness detailing how U.S. companies, research institutions and government agencies are using HPC to be more competitive in the world marketplace.
+Writing assignments focused on high performance computing (HPC) include a dozen case studies for the Council on Competitiveness detailing how U.S. companies, research institutions and government agencies are using HPC to be more competitive in the world marketplace.
 Another series of case studies focus on how members of the DARPA supply chain are leveraging HPC to meet the agency’s need for advanced technology.
-Other assignments included articles for DOE’s SciDAC Review magazine on the Jaguar supercomputer at ORNL, and the use of HPC for computational chemistry.
+Other assignments include articles for DOE’s SciDAC Review magazine on the Jaguar supercomputer at ORNL, and the use of HPC for computational chemistry.

 Conference activities include acting as the program chairman of the Business Week Telecom Summit 2001 and associate conference chairman for the 1999 ComNet conferences.
 He was program chairman of the 1994 Business Week Executive Programs conferences "The Information Revolution," and "The Virtual Office.
 He was also program chairman for the 1996 Society for Information Management Executive Technology Summit, jointly sponsored by Computerworld.
 He has written speeches for some of the top executives in the industry, including a series of presentations for the president of Nortel Networks.